 Show your hands-on experience

-Clearly describe technical and physical experience, including:
+Clearly describe any technical or physical experience, including:

 - Cabling and racking